naughtyduk/dropify-promo/docs-src/faq.md

 ### How far in advance should I set up my countdown?

 You can set your countdown for any future date.
-Many brands activate Dropify® 1-2 weeks before their launch to build maximum anticipation.
+Many brands activate Dropify® 2-4 weeks before their launch to build maximum anticipation.

 ## Customer Data

 ### Where is customer data stored?

 All submitted email addresses and phone numbers are stored in Shopify's native customer records.
-This makes them immediately available for use with other marketing apps and Shopify's built-in tools.
+This makes them immediately available for use with other marketing apps, Shopify's built-in tools and through custom API integreations.

 ### How are customers tagged?